Seagate Technology (NASDAQ:STX) Upgraded at Wedbush

-Seagate Technology (NASDAQ:STX – Get Free Report) last announced its quarterly earnings results on Tuesday, April 23rd.
-The data storage provider reported $0.33 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.29 by $0.04.
-The firm had revenue of $1.66 billion during the quarter, compared to the consensus estimate of $1.68 billion.
-The firm’s revenue was down 11.0% on a year-over-year basis.
-During the same quarter in the previous year, the company posted ($0.43) EPS.
-Equities analysts expect that Seagate Technology will post 0.3 earnings per share for the current year.
+Seagate Technology (NASDAQ:STX – Get Free Report) last posted its quarterly earnings results on Tuesday, April 23rd.
+The data storage provider reported $0.33 EPS for the quarter, beating the consensus estimate of $0.29 by $0.04.
+The company had revenue of $1.66 billion during the quarter, compared to analyst estimates of $1.68 billion.
+Seagate Technology’s revenue for the quarter was down 11.0% compared to the same quarter last year.
+During the same period in the prior year, the business posted ($0.43) EPS.
+As a group, sell-side analysts predict that Seagate Technology will post 0.3 EPS for the current fiscal year.

 Seagate Technology Company Profile